Aravinth-Bhoopathi/User-DataBase/README.md

-# User Data App
+# User Database App

-- User Data App configure with the redux store and handle with React JS, Redux, Redux-Thunk.
+- User Database App configure with the redux store and handle with React JS, Redux, Redux-Thunk.

-- User Data App server was created by MVC architecture and handled with NodeJS, ExpressJS, Mongoose and MongoDB.
+- User Database App server was created by MVC architecture and handled with NodeJS, ExpressJS, Mongoose and MongoDB.

 ## Client Features